Algebraic topology of $G_2$ manifolds: Algebraic topology of Grassmann bundles

 The aim of this section is to compute some integral homology groups of the oriented real Grassmannian $G_3^+\mbb R^7$.
 We will use various forms of the Serre spectral sequence of a fiber bundle with various coefficients.
 As a warm up, let us recall the homology and cohomology of the basic spaces.
 Starting from $SO_3$, using its identification with $\mbb{RP}^3$ and a combination of Poincar\'e duality with the universal coefficients theorem (UCT) one easily computes its homology groups as

-Now, consider the Stiefel manifold $V_3\mbb R^7$ which is defined to be the space of orhonormal 3-frames in $\mbb R^7.$ By the Stiefel fibrations (e.g. \cite{hatcher}) this is a $7\negthickspace -\negthickspace3\negthickspace-\negthickspace1\negthickspace=\negthickspace3$ connected space.
+Now, consider the Stiefel manifold $V_3\mbb R^7$ which is defined to be the space of orthonormal 3-frames in $\mbb R^7.$ By the Stiefel fibrations (e.g. \cite{hatcher}) this is a $7\negthickspace -\negthickspace3\negthickspace-\negthickspace1\negthickspace=\negthickspace3$ connected space.
 Since the dimension is even the fourth homotopy group is $\mbbz$ by Stiefel \cite{stiefel} so $\pi_{01234}(V_3\mbb R^7)=(0,0,0,0,\mbbz )$.
+This notation expresses the homotopy groups of the space up to level 4.
 See \cite{whitehead,paechter} for higher homotopy.
 Sending a 3-frame to the oriented 3-plane, which it spans, gives us the fibration \beg{equation} SO_3 \longrightarrow V_3\mbb R^7 \longrightarrow G_3^+\mbb R^7.\end{equation} Using the related homotopy exact sequence (HES) and homotopy groups

 Our next aim is to compute some homology groups for the Grassmannian.
 From above by the Hurewicz isomorphisms

 The Poincar\'e polynomial of $G_3^+\mbb R^7$ is known to be \beg{equation} p_{G_3^+\mbb R^7}(t) = 1 + 2t^4 + 2t^8 + t^{12}. \end{equation} See \cite{ghv} vol.III, pp.494-496 for computations also \cite{gluckmackenziemorgan}.
 For further homology computations, we will consult to the spectral sequences and the Gysin sequence.
 We will abbreviate $G=G_3^+\mbb R^7$ and $V=V_3\mbb R^7$ frequently in what follows.